 - Profit & Loss Report: displays the profitability of a business over a period of time

 - Statement of Financial Position: summarises all business assets and liabilities, at a particular moment in time, to show how much money remains if the business were to sell all assets and paid off all debts.
-This is otherwise known as ‘owner’s equity’
+This is otherwise known as ‘owner’s equity.’

-1. Identifying Business Profitability
+1. Identifying Business Profitability With Financial Statements

-2. Evaluate Tax Liability
+2. Evaluate Tax Liability With Financial Statements

-When your business is growing and revenue is increasing, inevitably taxes are also following suit.
+When your business is growing, and revenue is increasing, inevitably taxes are also following suit.
 Business owners I’ve dealt with are often shocked at the amount of tax they need to pay and how little they have left after they’ve paid them.
-It’s obvious then that all businesses should be looking to reduce their tax burden, however, how can you do this if you don’t know your financial numbers accurately?
-Once you know exactly what your tax liability is, you can look into methods to reduce the amount of tax paid and on your business activity statements.
+It’s obvious then that all businesses should be looking to reduce their tax burden; however, how can you do this if you don’t know your financial numbers accurately?
+Once you know what your tax liability is, you can look into methods to reduce the amount of tax paid and on your business activity statements.

-3. Improve Debt Management
+3. Improve Debt Management Using Financial Statements

 Small business owners are notoriously poor at managing the money they owe and money owed to the business.
 This is predominantly due to two factors – a lack of understanding of how to manage this and being time-poor.
 Keeping accurate account receivable and account payable reporting ensures that these correct figures can give you an accurate idea of whether or not your business can continue to operate.

-4. Identify & Mitigate Errors
+4. Identify & Mitigate Errors Using Financial Statements

-5. Improved Decision Making
+5. Improved Decision Making With Financial Statements

 If you’re looking to grow and invest back into the business, financial statements such as your statement of financial position, or otherwise known as a balance sheet, can provide a clear visual representation to identify where investment opportunities may lie.
 Identify such aspects such as the assets the business currently has and whether or it can afford to purchase more is something only a financial statement can tell you.
-Additionally, using these financial statements for forecasting and planning for the future is important to ensure your business is ready for any changes (or lack of) within the business environment.
+Additionally, using these financial statements for forecasting and planning for the future is essential to ensure your business is ready for any changes (or lack of) within the business environment.

-6. Proof of Business Success
+6. Proof of Business Success Using Financial Statements

 As you can see, there are many reasons why financial statements can benefit your business.
-By keeping accurate financial statements, it can take the guessing out of business decisions whilst monitoring the progress of your business.
-When used in combination with suitable accounting software such as Xero or QuickBooks, business owners can benefit greatly in sustaining their business’ success and even expedite their business growth.
+By keeping accurate financial statements, it can take the guessing out of business decisions while monitoring the progress of your business.
+When used in combination with suitable accounting software such as Xero or QuickBooks, business owners can benefit significantly in sustaining their business’ success and even expedite their business growth.
 Box Advisory Services’ team of accountants can assist with preparing these financial statements and provide ongoing business advice to help you improve your business.
 Book your free 45-minute initial consultation with us today.

 Please note that every effort has been made to ensure that the information provided in this guide is accurate.
 You should note, however, that the information is intended as a guide only, providing an overview of general information available to contractors and small businesses.
 This guide is not intended to be an exhaustive source of information and should not be seen to constitute legal or tax advice.
-You should, where necessary, seek your own advice for any legal or tax issues raised in your business affairs.
+You should, where necessary, seek professional advice for any legal or tax issues raised in your business affairs.